 The Ukulele Experience Gallery – If you love the magical sounds of the ukulele that was originally introduced to Hawaii by the Portuguese back in 1879, then make sure to stop through the new Ukulele Experience Gallery.

-You will get a close up view of the Kalua Pig imu being unveiled, followed with an ono delicious meal, indulging in many of the island treats.
-Don’t load up on too much poi, as you’ll need to save room for some tasty island dessert!
+Don’t load up on too much poi, as you’ll need to save room for some

 Not to be missed Broadway-like production!
-As soon as you think you’ve seen all that the Polynesian Cultural Center has to give, there is a grand night show called Ha “Breath of Life”.
+As soon as you think you’ve seen everything at the Polynesian Cultural Center, there is a grand night show called Ha “Breath of Life”.

 This 90 minute production tells a story of life from beginning to end that weaves through the different Polynesian cultures.
 The magic of the open air stage, the special effects, and the performances given, is what makes this an award winning production.
 This show usually sells out, so don’t wait to get your tickets!

 Arrive early and plan to spend a whole day at the Polynesian Cultural Center.
-There is too many great attractions, shows, and things to do!
-On that note, remember that your purchased ticket is good for 3 day after your visit, in case you would like to take advantage and see more.
+There are too many great attractions, shows, and things to do!
+On that note, remember that your purchased ticket is good for 3 days after your visit, in case you would like to take advantage and see more.

 Pay a little extra and sign up for the guided tours.
 Instead of trying to navigate through the 11 acre estate, coordinate show times and avoid missing important attractions, let the trained guides to lead you into a more pleasurable experience, which includes some prime seating in certain packages.

 Consider the “Circle Island Packages” when purchasing your tickets, which includes transportation from Waikiki based hotels.
 Keep in mind that it will be a long ride back to town in the dark…